HighwayofLife/drone-terraform/DOCS.md

 init_options.lock-timeout
 : Duration to wait for a state lock.
 Default `0s`.

+init_options.get-plugins
+: Download plugins if they don't exist locally.
+Default `true`.

+init_options.plugin-dir
+: Specify a local plugin directory to use or download Plugins.

 fmt_options
 : contains the configuration for the fmt action.